virtual-labs/engineers-forum/hosting-process.md

 ## **Definitions and Pre-requisites**

-Virtual Labs hosting process will require certain prerequisites to be met by the experiments that need to be hosted.
+Virtual Labs hosting process will require certain pre-requisites to be met by the experiments that need to be hosted.
 The following paragraphs define terminologies used during the hosting process.

 ## **Hosting**